quek-zhiheng/quek-zhiheng/README.md

 <h2> 👨🏻‍💻 About Me </h2>

 Hey there, Zhi Heng here!
 I am currently a student in NUS and a Computational Neuroscience Intern 😊!
-I find myself fascinated with web app dev, DBMSes, AI/ML, bioinformatics topics and generally, the prospects of engineering elegant solutions for gaps in current technologies.
+I find myself fascinated with web/app dev, DBMSes, AI/ML, bioinformatics topics and generally, the prospects of engineering elegant solutions for gaps in current technologies.

 If you fancy a collaboration with me or would like to discuss with me about a project, feel free to contact me through the platforms below!